▹ ConocoPhillips Academic Success Bridge Program

 Searching for a new job can take up as much time as a full-time job.
 When you add that to everything else going on in your senior year, the stress can really pile up.
 We're here to help you.
 The combination of our innovative online Job Grid and our biannual Engineering Job Fair allows us to bring potential employers to you.
 That's not all.
 Our Engineering Opportunities Center hosts workshops and events to give you tips on your résumé, job searching, and interviewing as well as help finding an internship or co-op so that you can have an extra edge as graduation approaches.
 To find out more about all the services offered by the Engineering Opportunities Center, visit the EOC pages.

-Engineering Computing Services
+Engineering IT Services